KKKircheff/Barista-Cat/docs/how-to-use-new-gemini-live-api.md

 **Purpose**: Hide the menu from view

 **Description**:
 "Hide the cocktails menu from view.
-Call this when user is done looking at the menu or conversation moves on."
+Call this when user is done looking at the menu, user ordered a drink or conversation moves on."

 **Trigger phrases:**
 - "That's enough"
 - "Hide the menu"
+- User ordered a drink
 - User moves on to ordering

 **Response**: UI hides the menu card